Optimal two-phase sampling designs for generalized raking estimators with multiple parameters of interest: Considerations for Multiple Parameters

-This expression, a weighted sum of variances, is minimized when the second sum in the difference is maximized.
-Thus, the optimum allocation occurs when the $n_k$ are chosen so that the $n$ largest terms are included in the second sum.
-For unbiased estimates of variance, we require that $n_k\geq 2$ for all $k$, so optimum allocation with this added constraint involves choosing the $n - 2k$ largest values from the array of priority values (note that the terms from Equation \ref{eq:3.3.4} are square rooted in (\ref{eq:WrightArray}), which preserves the relative priorities but makes clear the similarity to Wright's original version):
+We can also extend the Neyman--Wright algorithm to obtain an exact, integer-valued solution to Equation (\ref{eq:3.3.1}) satisfying $n_k \geq 2$ (for unbiased variance estimation) and $n_k < N_k$.
+This allocation, whose derivation is provided in Supplemental Section \ref{ss:Proof}, is given by forming the array of priority values

-The number of samples assigned to stratum $k$ is equal to 2 plus the number of priority values it has among the largest $n-2k$ in (\ref{eq:WrightArray}).
-This algorithm extends the Neyman--Wright optimal allocation algorithm to the case of weighted A-optimality.
+and taking the number of samples assigned to stratum $k$ as 2 plus the number of priority values in the $k$-th row that are among the largest $n-2K$ in (\ref{eq:WrightArray}).
 In the context of multiple parameters, where the number of strata is typically large in order to accommodate the different parameters and the size of some strata are hence small, this algorithm proves especially useful because, unlike Neyman allocation, it incorporates the constraint $n_k <N_k$.